Redux in React - React Redux Tutorial with Example

 Real-World Example: Shopping Cart Application

-• Store: Maintains the cart's state (items, total price).
+• Store: Manages the cart's state, including items and total price.

 • Action: